LeBogoo/Terminol/README.md

 # Terminol

-This is a simple terminal like website written in JavaScript.
+This is a terminal like website written in TypeScript.

 You can use it for whatever you want!

-Simply open the HTML file in a browser and type in your commands.

-Add custom commands in the `js/commands.js` file.
+## Development

+To start developing, you need to have Node.js installed.

+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. Run `npm run dev` to start the development server.
+4. Open `http://localhost:8080` in your browser.

+## Building

+To build the project, run `npm run build`.
+The output will be in the `dist` folder.

 ## Features